 Puno Lake Titicaca, Peru Travel Guide

 The places below define a visit to Puno and The Birthplace of the sun.
-Lake Titicaca is the highest navigable lake in the world, sacred to Andean cultures.
-It is believed to be the one origin of the sun and the cradle of the Inca civilization.
+Lake Titicaca is the highest navigable the lake in the world, sacred to Andean cultures.
+It is believed to be the origin of the sun and the cradle of the Inca civilization.
 Its vastness and deep blue waters create a mesmerizing setting.

 The most prominent archaeological site near Puno, with chullpas (funerary towers).

-Less known than Sillustani, it also features chullpas and cave paintings.
+Less known than Sillustani, it features chullpas and cave paintings.
 It is less developed for tourism, a quieter experience.

 Features colonial-era buildings, narrow streets, and distinctive architecture around The heart Of the city and Calle Lima.